Alpha-divergence loss function for neural density ratio estimation: Proofs

 \section{Proofs}

-In this Section, we provide the theorems and proofs referred to in this study.
-First, we provide notations and Terminologies usded in proofs in the appendix.
-Next, we present the definition of the $\alpha$-Divergence loss in the manner of probability theory.
-Then, we provide the theorems and proofs refered to in each section.
+In this section, we present the theorems and the proofs referenced in this study.
+First, we define $\alpha$-Div within a probabilistic theoretical framework.
+Following that, we provide the theorems and the proofs cited throughout the study.